 - Must pass the Japanese Language Proficiency Test (JLPT)*

 - Must have a higher level of specialized skill with experience and certification

 - Foreign workers can stay and work in Japan with the nonstop renewing of visas until they become Japanese residents or have an indefinite stay in Japan

 - Workers under this classification are eligible to bring their immediate family members (spouse and children) to Japan

 Aside from the language proficiency exam, you need to take the skills exam to obtain the specified skills visa.
 You can check the “Specified Skills No. 1 Evaluation Test” to know more details such as the schedule of the skills evaluation test.

 As mentioned above, the primary reason is that Japan nowadays is suffering from labor shortages.
 If this issue won’t be resolved as soon as possible, Japan will indeed experience an economic crisis.
 How serious is it?
 Take a look at the chart below.

-It obviously shows that there’s a lot of job offers in Japan but only with few qualified applicants to a specific sector.
-And so, to whatever classification a foreign worker belongs, he/ she will be assigned to a sector with a greater need for workers.
+It shows that there’s a lot of job offers in Japan but only with few qualified applicants to a specific sector with a greater need of workers.
 Such sectors include the following:

 For First Classification:

 - Shipbuilding and Marine